 Furthermore, neuroimaging studies in humans indicate that CBD acts on the brain areas involved with anxiety.5, 13

 -Tetrahydrocannabinol (THC) has been shown to induce anxiety in both naïve users and in experienced users that consume relatively high doses of THC.14, 15, 16, 17, 18

 Recently, one study has shown that low doses of cannabis, and THC in particular, had “subjective stress-relieving effect,” but more studies need to be done.19

 It is important to note that if you are seeking treatment for anxiety, using products containing THC might give the opposite effects than the ones you were looking for due to THC’s anxiety-inducing properties.
-The illustration below gives a schematic idea of how a potentially effective THC dose could imply precision work, but the exact doses are different for every individual.
+Figure 1 gives a schematic idea of how a potentially effective THC dose could imply precision work, but the exact doses are different for every individual.

 In summary, there are more scientific publications on CBD than on THC that observed anxiety-lowering effects.
 For both CBD and THC, certain ranges within the beneficial effects have been found, with CBD’s range being wider than THC’s range.
 THC can induce anxiety, with risk increasing as dose increases.
 All in all, more studies need to be done to unravel more about the effects of CBD and THC on anxiety.

 - National Academies of Sciences, Engineering, and Medicine (2017).
 The Health Effects of Cannabis and Cannabinoids.
 Nap 24625 (440).
 National Academies Press.